 TL;DR:

-- Replace status meetings with decision memos and structured async updates
+- Replace 70% of stakeholder meetings with structured async rituals

-- Use demo rhythms to showcase progress without derailing development cycles
+- Build demo rhythms that showcase progress without constant interruptions

 Table of contents